CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

     ???
 Tip "About REDCap export formats"
         REDCap provides various options for exporting data.
 We accept the option "All data (all records and fields)" including CSV and Microsoft Excel format, along with an accompanying data dictionary in CSV format.
 Exportation in REDCap CDISC ODM (XML) format is discussed in the section on [CDISC-ODM](cdisc-odm.md).

+    !!!
+Warning "Keep REDCap text exports as UTF-8 text files" Do not open and resave REDCap CSV exports or CSV data dictionaries with spreadsheet software such as Excel before running `convert-pheno`.
+This may alter UTF-8 encoding and corrupt non-ASCII characters such as `µ`, `≥`, accents, or degree symbols, which can then break dictionary values and ontology mappings.

     We'll need three files:

     1. REDCap export (CSV)